The Comprehensive Guide to Drug Possession Laws

 There’s also a difference between “actual possession” and “constructive possession.”
 Active possession means that the drug was on your person, such as in your pocket, in a bag or purse you were carrying, or in your luggage if the luggage is currently on your person.
 Constructive possession refers to a situation in which you don’t have physical contact with the drug or container that the drug is in, but you still know where they are and you are in control of them.
 This includes knowingly having them hidden in your home or vehicle.

-The best way to avoid being arrested for drug possession is to stop using illicit drugs.
-Unfortunately, this isn’t an easy option for the 23.5 million people in the US who are considered to have a substance use disorder.
-Withdrawal symptoms and cravings can make quitting use of an addictive substance incredibly difficult, especially for highly addictive drugs like heroin and cocaine.
+Withdrawal symptoms and cravings can make quitting the use of an addictive substance incredibly difficult, especially for highly addictive drugs like heroin and cocaine.
 Unfortunately, the most addictive drugs are also the most highly controlled, and they carry stricter punishments for simple possession.

-In order to avoid the life-altering event of arrest and conviction for drug possession, professional treatment may be the only option.
-There are thousands of addiction treatment centers across the US, and many of them offer options for making the withdrawal process easier, plus financing and low-cost or no-cost treatment for low-income individuals.
-There are also outpatient options for those with children and work responsibilities.
+There are thousands of addiction treatment centers across the US, and many of them offer resources for making the withdrawal process easier with therapeutic support and appropriate medication, as well as financing and low-cost or no-cost treatment for low-income individuals.
+There are also outpatient programs for those with children and work responsibilities.